mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 }
 ```

-In our opinion, the only drawback to introduce the null object pattern natively in PHP is backward compatibility, because the name of the class will become a reserved word, so maybe it can be implemented only in the future major version, aka PHP 8.
+In our opinion, the only drawback to introduce Null Object Pattern natively in PHP is backward compatibility, because the name of the class would become a reserved word, so maybe it should only be implemented in a future major version, aka PHP 8.

 Any feedback?